csinocruz/pretty-tutu-torials/light-bulb/README.md

 Test Your Click Handlers
-Console log 'the on button was clicked' when the ON button is pressed Console log 'the off button was clicked' when the OFF button is pressed Check in with me :brain:
+Console log 'the on button was clicked' when the ON button is pressed Console log 'the off button was clicked' when the OFF button is pressed

+✔️ Check in with me 🧠
 ## The Skin 🧟
 Click here for slide
 Link your CSS stylesheet, styles.css to your html document